 They may also do an air quality test to see if spores are in the air.

-Even if you aren’t completely sure there is mold in the house, your allergies going nuts may be telling you otherwise.
+Even if you aren’t completely sure there is mold in the house, your allergic reactions going nuts may be telling you otherwise.

 If you have mold, then they can remove it and that will make the indoor air cleaner and safer for all.